cmrguides/cmrguides/contributors/guides/wii-jailbreak-twilight.md

 {.is-danger}

 ## Introduction
-<b>This guide will show you how to load LetterBomb, install the Homebrew Channel & jailbreak your Wii.</b>
+<b>This guide will show you how use the Twlight Hack to jailbreak yout Wi and how to install the Homebrew Channel.</b>

+This was the first jailbreak created for the Wii and is probablt the most well known.
+It uses a modified game save for the game The Legend of Zelda: Twilight Princess.

+It works by using a data overflow to load data that isn't supposed to be loaded.
+The name of Links

 > This method should work with both the original wii (with GC ports), and the second revision (without GC ports).
+<br>It will only work on System Menu verions 3.4 and 3.3!
 <br><b>It will not work on the Wii Mini.</b>
 {.is-info}